 Las Vegas to Grand Canyon road trip FAQ

-The ultimate Las Vegas to Grand Canyon road trip loop is 839 miles (1,350 km) long.
+This ultimate Las Vegas to Grand Canyon road trip loop is 839 miles (1,350 km) long.
 Driving it takes about 15.5 hours, not including any stops along the way.

 In contrast, the shortest possible out-and-back route from Las Vegas to Grand Canyon South Rim is 558 miles (898 km).
-With a driving time of 8.5 hours, it saves you 7 hours, compared to this ultimate LV to Grand Canyon loop.
+With a driving time of 8.5 hours, it saves you 7 hours, compared to this packed LV to Grand Canyon loop.

-Do you think a Las Vegas to Grand Canyon loop sounds awesome but want to shave the travel time a little bit?
+Think a Las Vegas to Grand Canyon loop sounds awesome but want to shave the travel time a little bit?
 If you skip Valley of Fire State Park on the way back to Las Vegas, you save one hour.

 The main stops on the ultimate Las Vegas to Grand Canyon road trip Las Vegas, Hoover Dam, Grand Canyon, Horseshoe Bend, Antelope Canyon, Bryce Canyon, Zion and Valley of Fire.